 Established in 1983 as a modest Soup Kitchen, Good Shepherd has grown to become the largest provider of homeless services in the region.
 Current programs include the Soup Kitchen which serves over 88,000 meals a year; Second Helpings food salvage and distribution program; Sgt.
-Eugene Ashley Center providing transitional and permanent supportive housing for Veterans and men; a Day Shelter providing the homeless with access to showers, clothing, jobs, and on-site mental health and health services; and a Night Shelter with 118 beds for homeless men, women, and families with children.
+Eugene Ashley Center providing transitional and permanent supportive housing for Veterans and men; a Day Shelter providing the homeless with access to showers, clothing, transportation, and on-site mental health and health services; and a Night Shelter with 118 beds for homeless men, women, and families with children.
 Good Shepherd recently opened SECU Lakeside Reserve, an affordable housing unit with 16 apartments for chronically homeless adults with disabilities, including seniors and Veterans.
 Plans are underway to continue construction on an additional 24 units.

 A hot meal.
 A warm bed.
 A return path to housing.